Select Your Home Region

 Australia, NZ and Southeast Asia

-RWANDA WITH A&KRwanda is famed for its thrilling gorilla tracking on northern volcanic slopes crinkled with lush valleys.
+Rwanda is famed for its thrilling gorilla tracking on northern volcanic slopes crinkled with lush valleys.
 Yet as any of our returning guests will tell you, there's an awful lot more to this beautiful, wonderfully friendly central Africa state.
-From startlingly tranquil lakes to misty rainforest and rolling grass plains, the country dubbed 'The Land of a Thousand Hills' is a landlocked jewel.
+From startlingly tranquil lakes to misty rainforest and rolling grass plains, the country is a landlocked jewel.

 Thankfully, it's a jewel that sparkles in A&K's heartland, where we began over half a century ago.
 With multiple offices across the continent, we offer seamless travel with 24-hour emergency contact and the very best vehicles.
 With long-established contacts and a large team of experienced staff, including top-notch guides selected for their specialities from gorillas to birds, and travelling families, we offer one-off experiences unavailable to other tourists.